-Subsidiary Branch Representation office Establishment + Can be bought readily incorp- orated and the shares can be owned irrespective of the nationality of the shareholders. + Available to companies resident in all countries. + Only a few formal establishment procedures. ÷ The scope of activities possible is rather limited and it cannot engage in sales activities or conclusion of contracts.
-Annual report +/÷ Must prepare and file audited annual report. +/÷ Must file the audited annual report of the foreign head office. + Annual report is not re- quired.
-Changes in structure ÷ Additional formal require- ments in respect of e.g. changes in capital, capital requirements, winding-up, etc. +/÷ Easy to close down, but may result in taxation on capital gains, as assets are considered sold/transferred or if the branch is converted into a subsidiary later on (exception possible for branches of SE companies). + Easy to close down.
-Liability + Liability limited to the sub- scribed capital. ÷ Head office and branch manager are fully liable for the activities/liabilities of the branch. ÷ Head office is fully liable for the activities/liabilities of the representation office.
-Cross border + Can be used for cross border activities, e.g. holding company and R&D company. ÷ Cannot be used for cross border activities. ÷ Cannot be used for cross border activities.
-Dividends + No withholding tax on distribution of profit to corporate 10 % shareholder or group company within the EU/EEA/ a tax treaty country. + Possible to distribute interim dividend if provided for in the articles of association. + No withholding tax on pay- ments of profits to the head office.
+Subsidiary Branch Representation office Establishment + Can be bought readily incorporated and the shares can be owned irrespect- ive of the nationality of the sharehold- ers. + Available to companies resident in all countries. + Only a few formal establishment procedures.
+The scope of activities pos- sible is rather limited and it cannot engage in sales activities or conclusion of contracts.
+Annual report +/÷ Must prepare and file audited annual report. +/÷ Must file the audited annual report of the foreign head office. + Annual report is not required.
+Changes in structure ÷ Additional formal requirements in respect of e.g. changes in capital, capital requirements, winding-up, etc. +/÷ Easy to close, but may result in taxation on capital gains, as assets are considered sold/ transferred or if the branch is converted into a subsidiary later on (exception possible for branches of SE companies). + Easy to close.
+Liability + Liability limited to the subscribed capital. ÷ Head office and branch manager are fully liable for the activities/liabilities of the branch. ÷ Head office is fully liable for the activities/liabilities of the representation office.
+Cross border + Can be used for cross border activ- ities, e.g., holding company and R&D company. ÷ Cannot be used for cross border activities. ÷ Cannot be used for cross border activities.
+Dividends + No withholding tax on distribution of profit to corporate 10 % shareholder or group company within the EU/EEA/a tax treaty country. (provided the shareholder is the rightful owner). + Possible to distribute interim dividend if provided for in the articles of association. + No withholding tax on payments of profits to the head office.
 Not applicable - no profit to be distributed.
 Transfer pricing +/÷ Must comply with transfer pricing regulation similar to OECD guidelines. +/÷ Must comply with transfer pricing regulation similar to OECD guidelines. + Not taxable in Denmark.